-Example: Helen and Troy are adjacent neighbors in an urban housing complex having party walls on property lines.
+Example: Helen and Jesus are adjacent neighbors in an urban housing complex having party walls on property lines.
 They both agree that they separately own the portion of the party wall on their property.
 They also grant each other an easement appurtenant in their owned portion of the wall.
 The easement restricts any use of the wall that would impair its condition.
 They also agree to split any repairs or maintenance evenly.

 Other structures that are subject to party agreements are common fences, driveways, and walkways.

 A negative easement appurtenant does not allow the owner of the dominant estate to cross over the servient estate.
 Instead, the dominant estate has the right to restrict some activity or use of the servient estate.

 Example: Developer Jovan purchased a tract of land abutting Oceanfront Lake and divided it into two parcels.
 Lot A is on the shoreline and Lot B is farther back from the shore.
 Lot B has a good view of the lake because it is situated on higher ground that overlooks Lot A, but it is located behind Lot A and could be lost if Lot A builds a two-story house.
 Because Jovan wants the best price for each parcel, the view of the lake from Lot B is protected by adding a deed restriction in Lot A’s deed to limit any structure built on Lot A to a single story.